 Although originally played indoors, softball moved outside and evolved into a huge amateur sport played by American servicemen during World War II.
 In 1952, the International Softball Federation became the sport's governing body and still is today.
 In 1991, women's fast-pitch softball was added to the 1996 Olympic Games, which is considered its crowning moment as the game finally arrived on the international stage.

-The most obvious difference is the opening delivery of both sports — Baseball pitchers throw overhand and softball pitchers throw underhand.
-Both deliveries offer advantages and disadvantages, but the most notable are the wide range of pitches thrown in baseball compared to softball.
+The most obvious difference is the pitching style of both sports — Baseball pitchers throw overhand and softball pitchers throw underhand.
+Both deliveries offer advantages and disadvantages, but the most notable are the wide range of ways a pitcher throws the ball in baseball as opposed to softball.

-When it comes to baseball pitches, the story is much different.
+When it comes to baseball pitching, the story is much different.

 — Four-Seam Fastball